hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-prereqs.md

 The problem appears as overcloud performance delays for certain operations, like attempting to SSH into a compute node.
 The problem is related to DNS performance.
 The DNS service for the overcloud is the dnsmasq process.
 Occasionally the openvswitch on the undercloud drops packets which are destined for the dnsmasq tap device.
 The reason the openvswitch occasionally has problems is due to it seeing the tap device MAC address as a source MAC address on eth0.
 This source MAC address can flap between the tap device and eth0.
 Properly, the source address should only be the tap device.
 Because SR-IOV is enabled, a broadcast from the tap device MAC address as source is being sent back by the NIC through eth0.
 To fix this problem, HP recommends that you disable SR-IOV in the NIC BIOS (not just in the kernel) on undercloud nodes.

+## Installation troubleshooting

+When setting up KVM and using OVSBridge/OVSPort or OVSBond there can be issues with using DHCP and the Ubuntu network-manager package.

+### Network manager might report that no networks are connected.

+To correct this issue

+1. Remove/purge the network-manager package from your system if you are experiencing DHCP issues.
+Also remove package after disabling service.

+	sudo apt-get purge network-manager

+2. Make sure the interfaces are correctly configured in the  `/etc/resolv.conf` and `/etc/network/interfaces` files.

+	**Example**:

+	A typical `/etc/resolv.conf` should appear as follows:

+		nameserver 10.1.64.20
+		nameserver 16.110.135.52
+		nameserver 16.110.135.51

+Fore more information, see https://help.ubuntu.com/community/NetworkManager#Disabling_NetworkManager

 ## Next step {#nextstep}

 [Prepare the Network for Installation](/helion/openstack/carrier/install/network/)